JauntyJJS/harmonisation/README.md

 the `codes/output/harmonised` folder.
 Also, the data harmonisation process documentation will be created in the `reports/{cohort_name}` folder as a Quarto book in html, word and pdf.

 <a href="#top">Back to top</a>

+## Combined Data Harmonisation Report For All Cohort

+To start the harmonisation of data, run the R script `cohort_all_harmonisation_script.R` in `codes` folder.
+The script will clean and harmonise the raw data and create a Quarto harmonisation report (all cohort combined) book in html.

+This involves

+- copying a specific `yml` file (`_quarto_all.yml`) from the `templates/quarto-yaml` folder to the project folder `harmonisation` and rename it as `_quarto.yml`, overwriting any existing `_quarto.yml` file.
+- copying a specific `qmd` file (`_index_report.qmd`) from the `templates/index-qmd` folder to the project folder `harmonisation` and rename it as `index.qmd`, overwriting any existing `index.qmd` file.

+Using the `_quarto.yml`, `index.qmd`, `references.bib` and
+`csl_file.csl` files, Quarto will then start running the Quarto scripts in the `codes/{cohort_name}` folder.
+This involves reading the raw data in the `data-raw/{cohort_name}` folder, placing preprocessing data in the `codes/{cohort_name}/preprocessed_data` folder, outputting the harmonised data as excel file called `harmonised_{cohort_name}.xlsx` in the `codes/output/harmonised` folder.
+Also, the data harmonisation process documentation will be created in the `reports/all` folder as a Quarto book in html.

+A harmonisation report file can consist of a few hundred pages.
+It is not recommended to output the combined report as one pdf or word document file because the file size may be too large and it takes a long time to open the file.

+<a href="#top">Back to top</a>